-The MalaMala reserve is a regular contestant in the world’s top tourism and travel awards.
-These include both Travel and Leisure as Top Hotel Africa.
-Although this Reserve is mainly spoken about in regards to the Big Five sightings, sundowners are also home to some of the other familiar animals such as; cheetahs, pangolins and the wild dog which is Africa second most endangered carnivore.
+Although MalaMala is mainly spoken about in regards to the Big Five sightings, sundowners are also home to some of the other familiar animals such as; cheetahs, pangolins and the wild dog which is Africa second most endangered carnivore.

 The owner of Mala Mala, Mr Rattray, has been firmly connected to the area for almost 65 years and his necessary conservation expertise ensures that smaller beasties like dung beetles have the right of way!

-Dinner provides guests with long lasting experience with servings taking place around a log fire in the grand old African manner, under star-punched skies and in a reed boma which has been a Lodge tradition for nearly 60 years.
+Rooms at MalaMala Main Camp lie under the shade tree and overlook the Sand River.
+The rooms are decorated in an African theme.
+Dinner provides guests with long-lasting experience with servings taking place around a log fire in the grand old African manner, under star-punched skies and in a reed boma which has been a Lodge tradition for nearly 60 years.
 The delicious dinner fare features a smorgasbord of bush cuisine, including venison specialities and outstanding South African wines.

 The spacious beautifully adorned Buffalo Lounge, which displays bronzes, works of art and wildlife trophies, leads onto an expansive wooden deck that provides an elevated view of animals congregating at the Sand River.